Great Pretender (TV series): Anime

 During Anime Expo 2019, Wit Studio revealed announced the 23-episode original anime television series, directed by Hiro Kaburagi, written by Ryōta Kosawa, character designs by Yoshiyuki Sadamoto and music composed by Yutaka Yamada.
 Yamada also composed its theme song "G.P.", while its ending theme is a cover of the song "The Great Pretender" performed by Queen lead vocalist Freddie Mercury, originally recorded by The Platters.

 The series' story is divided into blocks of episodes called "Cases".
 Case 1: Los Angeles Connection is episodes 1 through 5, Case 2: Singapore Sky is episodes 6 through 10, Case 3: Snow of London is episodes 11 through 14, and Case 4: Wizard of Far East is episodes 15 through 23.
 Case 1 began streaming on Netflix Japan on June 2, 2020, with Case 2 following on June 9.
 Case 3 began streaming on Netflix Japan on June 16, 2020, and Case 4 followed on September 21.

 The anime series aired on Fuji TV's +Ultra anime programming block and BS Fuji from July 8 to December 16, 2020.

 Great Pretender's first 14 episodes were released outside of Japan on Netflix on August 20, 2020, with the last 9 following on November 25.

+A sequel original net animation (ONA), titled Great Pretender: Razbliuto, was released in four episodes (as Intermission 1: Taipei Rendezvous), from February 23 to March 15, 2024 on DMM TV, following its North America cinema screenings on January 9 and 10.
+Crunchyroll licensed the sequel and released it in full on February 23, 2024.

 Manga

 A manga adaptation by Daichi Marui began releasing on Mag Garden's Mag Comi and LINE Manga from June 10, 2020.
 The manga series has been licensed in North America by Seven Seas Entertainment.
-The series went on hiatus on September 10, 2020 due to Marui's poor health.
+The series went on hiatus on September 10, 2020, due to Marui's poor health.